ncase/blog/src/posts/signal-boost-winter-2026.md

 [^pedo-stats]: Aella's survey finds 13,000 people reported that attraction out of 970,000, so that's 1.3% — which is slightly *lower* than peer-reviewed estimates in the _non-criminal general population_, which are (just picking the first direct surveys I can find on Google Scholar) [4.1% for German males](https://www.tandfonline.com/doi/abs/10.1080/00224499.2015.1020108), [6% for males and 2% for females](https://journals.sagepub.com/doi/abs/10.1177/1079063213503688), [2.13% in Serbia](https://doaj.org/article/6c74bf7d452c4acab2ea46f2cb9e67ab).
 Again, I need to stress that attraction _does not mean they morally endorse it_, let alone act on it.
 (Analogy: [the majority of men _and_ women fantasize about murder](https://www.scirp.org/html/4-6901358_53211.htm), but the majority of people don't *endorse* murder, let alone act on it.)
 Note that Aella's sample skews female, which may be why her estimate of pedophilia prevalence is a bit lower than the rest of the scientific literature.

 How does Aella get such huge sample sizes?
 Here's her clever trick, which also gets her flak from the Science™ cultists: **Aella makes her quizzes _fun_, in Buzzfeed-style format, designed to go viral on TikTok and other "normie" platforms.
 It's cringe, low-status, _and it works_.** For example, her 15-minute survey, [Was Your Childhood Heaven Or Hell?](https://www.guidedtrack.com/programs/dlu5fsc/run) asks you dozens of questions on [adverse childhood experiences](https://en.wikipedia.org/wiki/Adverse_childhood_experiences), then ranks how fucked your childhood was relative to every other test-taker, and to fictional characters.
 (I got 7th percentile, "as bad as Voldemort's childhood".
 Thanks.
-Thanks Aella.
-Reader, you get one (1) guess what happened to me when I was underage.)
+Thanks Aella.)

 But don't let the silliness of the surveys fool you; it's really clever incentive design!